 Detailed information and links can be found at registrar.rice.edu/students/registration.

-If you are eligible to register for an Option studio, including Totalization, please attend the Options Studio presentations after the all school meeting on the first day of classes.
-Students will submit their preferences and studio assignments will be posted shortly thereafter.
+If you are eligible to register for an option studio, please attend the options studio presentations after the All-School Meeting on the first day of classes.
+Students will submit their preferences, and studio assignments will be posted shortly thereafter.
 The selection process will take into consideration each student's previous studio assignments.
+Other student assignments are posted shortly before classes start.
 For all other courses, register through Esther (esther.rice.edu).